New (film): Plot

 Pappu now lives as an eight-year-old boy during daytime and as a 28-year-old Vichu during the night.
 Priya expresses her love to him.
 Vichu tells her to love a man suitable for her age, but he reciprocates her love upon the scientist's coercion.
 One day, Priya asks him to accompany her to a matinee show, to which he rejects so she does not find out what is actually going on.
 Pappu's mother befriends Priya as they are neighbours.
 Priya likes Pappu, but is angered by Vichu's absence.
 After angrily hitting Vichu, she decides to marry him.
 Raj gets Vichu kidnapped on the day of marriage, but he changes to Pappu during the day.
 The kidnappers release him, thinking that they kidnapped a child by mistake.
 Pappu turns into Vichu and marries Priya that evening.
 Priya longs for a child, so they eventually have sex, which results in her becoming pregnant.
 Vichu/Pappu meets his mother and understands the difficulties of pregnancy, prompting him to take care of Priya with more affection.

 Deepak demands ice cream but Vichu refuses, having a tight schedule as a son, employee, and husband.
-Deepak gets angry and, while fighting with Priya, reveals that Vichu is Pappu.
+Deepak gets angry and reveals to Priya that Vichu is Pappu.
 She is shocked that she is bearing the baby of a child.
 Priya blames Pappu for ruining her life and making her pregnant, during which he transforms to Vichu.
-He gets angry and reveals that he started to love her when she got pregnant and saw his mother in her.
-Priya goes into labour, and Vichu takes her to the hospital.
+He gets angry and blames her for everything.
+He reveals that he started to love her when she got pregnant and saw his mother in her.
+Priya goes into labour and Vichu takes her to the hospital.
 En route, Vichu is stopped by Raj and his men, who seek revenge.
 Vichu fights them and admits her in a hospital.
 There, everyone learns the truth about Pappu, and Priya gives birth to his son while being upset on her fate of being a child's wife.